Arjun3574/family-vault-project/BUILD_GUIDE.md

 ### Step 5: Get Project Configuration and Code

 1.  **Update `firebase/config.ts`**: In your new Firebase Project Console, go to **Project Settings** (click the gear icon).
 Under the "General" tab, find the "Your apps" section.
 Copy the Firebase SDK configuration object.
 Paste this object into the `src/firebase/config.ts` file.
+(This has been done for you).
 2.  **Update `firestore.rules`**: Copy the contents of the `firestore.rules` file from this project into the **Rules** tab of your Firestore Database in the Firebase Console.
 Click **Publish**.
 3.  **Update `storage.rules`**: Copy the contents of the `storage.rules` file from this project into the **Rules** tab of your Storage in the Firebase Console.
 Click **Publish**.